Nelly2i/Data-Exploration-in-PostgreSQL/README.md

 7. After the installation is complete, you can start using PostgreSQL by opening the command prompt or terminal and typing "psql" to access the PostgreSQL command-line interface.

 ## Data Source
-In this project, I worked with three(3) different datasets;The customer data which contains information about the customer like, customer name, customer id, age, city, e.t.c.
+In this project, I worked with three(3) different datasets;

-The customer data can be found [here]()
+The customer data which contains information about the customer like, customer name, customer id, age, city, e.t.c.
+The customer data can be found [here](https://github.com/Nelly2i/Data-Exploration-in-PostgreSQL/blob/main/Customer.csv)

-The product data which contains information about the company's product like product name and product id.
-The product data can be found [here]()
+The product data which contains information about the store's product like product name and product id.
+The product data can be found [here](https://github.com/Nelly2i/Data-Exploration-in-PostgreSQL/blob/main/Product.csv)

 The sales data which contains information about the orders each customer made like customer id, product id, order id, and sales value.
-The sales data can be found [here]()
+The sales data can be found [here](https://github.com/Nelly2i/Data-Exploration-in-PostgreSQL/blob/main/Sales.csv)

 ## Data Exploration
 When it comes to data exploration, there are several steps you can follow: